lemmy-64/n64-systemtest/README.md

 # Troubleshooting
 n64-systemtest runs A LOT of tests.
 If things are very broken, it can be hard to figure out how make any progress.
 Some tips on how to make progress:

+## Booting
+n64-systemtest uses [libdragon's open source bootcode (IPL3)](https://github.com/DragonMinded/libdragon/tree/preview/boot).
+These are a few recommendations to help young emulators go through it:
+- You can skip RDRAM initialization by setting RI_SELECT to any nonzero value (normally, it is set to 0x14).
+- The bootcode will run a RSP DMA from RDRAM to SP IMEM using a RDRAM address > 8 MiB.
+Reading from those addresses cause [0s to be read](https://n64brew.dev/wiki/RDRAM_Interface#Accesses_outside_of_mapped_RDRAM_chips) (there is no RAM mirroring on N64), so the effect of that transfer is to clear most of IMEM.
+- The bootcode will run a RSP DMA from SP IMEM to RDRAM that is longer than SP IMEM (> 4 KiB).
+In this case, what happens is that the transfer [wraps around within IMEM](https://n64brew.dev/wiki/Reality_Signal_Processor/Interface#DMA_transfers) (it doesn't go reading from DMEM, it doesn't go reading from elsewhere the memory map).

 ## Missing instructions
 (If you emulator supports LL, SC, DMFC0, DMTC0, feel free to skip this part)